 In the Phase 1 trial of LB-100, it was well tolerated at doses associated with antitumor activity.
 Responses included objective regression (tumor shrinkage) lasting for 11 months of a pancreatic cancer and cessation of growth (stabilization of disease) for 4 months or more of 9 other progressive solid tumors out of 20 patients who had measurable disease.
 As Phase 1 clinical trials are fundamentally designed to determine safety of a new compound in humans, we were encouraged by these results.
 The next step is to demonstrate in Phase 2 clinical trials the efficacy of LB-100 in one or more specific tumor types, against which the compound has well documented activity in pre-clinical models.

-Recurrent Gliomas.
-During the fourth quarter of 2019, the National Cancer Institute, or NCI, enrolled the first two patients of a planned eight patient pharmacologic study of the ability of LB-100 to enter the brain and penetrate recurrent brain tumors in patients where surgical removal of the cancers is indicated (clinical trials registry NCT03027388).
-This study is being conducted and funded by the NCI under a CRADA with us; additional information will be reported by us as it is provided by the NCI.
+During the fourth quarter of 2019, the National Cancer Institute, or NCI, enrolled the first two patients of a planned eight patient pharmacologic study of the ability of LB-100 to enter the brain and penetrate recurrent brain tumors in patients where surgical removal of the cancers is indicated.
+This study (clinical trials registry NCT03027388) is being conducted and funded by the NCI under a cooperative research and development agreement (CRADA) with us; additional information will be reported by us as it is provided by the NCI.

 Future Clinical Trials